University of the Philippines Diliman: Benitez and Malcolm Halls

-Benitez Hall, home to the College of Education, is named after Francisco F. Benitez, the first dean of the School of Education.
+Benitez Hall is home to the College of Education and is named after Francisco F. Benitez, the first dean of the School of Education.
 Its design features a balanced facade with a prominent pediment and pilastered entrance, reinforcing its function as a center of learning and teacher training.
-During World War II, the building was repurposed as a military quarters by Japanese forces, and it was reportedly the site of wartime atrocities, leading to persistent stories of paranormal activity within its halls.
+During World War II the building was repurposed as a military quarters by Japanese forces and was reportedly the site of wartime atrocities, leading to persistent claims of paranormal activity within its halls.

-Standing directly across from it, Malcolm Hall houses the UP College of Law and is named after George Malcolm, a former Associate Justice of the Philippine Supreme Court and the founding dean of the College of Law.
+Standing directly across from Benitez Hall, Malcolm Hall houses the College of Law and is named after George Malcolm, a former Associate Justice of the Philippine Supreme Court and the founding dean of the College of Law.
 As a mirror image of Benitez Hall, Malcolm Hall exhibits the same neoclassical symmetry, with its tall Corinthian columns and arched windows.

-Palma Hall and Melchor Hall
+Palma Hall

-Palma Hall, informally known as "AS" (Arts and Sciences), serves as the main building for the College of Social Sciences and Philosophy at UP Diliman.
-Designed by Cesar Homero Rosales Concio, the university's first campus architect, it was completed in 1951.
-The building is named after Rafael Palma, the fourth president of the university, who was a staunch advocate for academic freedom and liberalism.
+Palma Hall is informally known as "AS" (for "Arts and Sciences)", and serves as the main building of the College of Social Sciences and Philosophy.
+It was named after Rafael Palma, the fourth president of the university, who was a staunch advocate of academic freedom and liberalism.
+Designed by the university's first campus architect Cesar Homero Rosales Concio, it was completed in 1951.